Idam-Bali-Haryono/Machine-Learning-Project-1/README.md

              train_target,
              eval_set =  [(test_features, test_target)])
 ```
-The provided Python code utilizes the upgini library to create and train a FeaturesEnricher instance for time series data, with a specified search key for the "date" feature and specifying the data type as time series (CVType.time_series).
+Here, we utilizes the upgini library to create and train a FeaturesEnricher instance for time series data, with a specified search key for the "date" feature and specifying the data type as time series (CVType.time_series).
 After setting up the enricher, it fits the model using training features (train_features), training targets (train_target), and evaluation set ((test_features, test_target)).
 In this case, upgini enrich the data set with Nasdaq score, Crude Oil Price, Gold Price, Weather data, etc.
 ![upgini](https://github.com/Idam-Bali-Haryono/Machine-Learning-Project-1/assets/115137963/f9e30a22-9b4c-47a6-a2ce-47e20ea44428)